lamhq/tech-notes/pages/devops/aws/4-storage/1-block-storage/2-ebs.md

 - create an AMI from the encrypted snapshot
 - use that AMI to launch new instances

-You can **unencrypt a volume** by copying it to a new, unencrypted volume using a temporary EC2 instance.
+You can **unencrypt a volume** by copying it to a unencrypted volume using a temporary EC2 instance.
 You can then attach the unencrypted volume to your original instance.

 ## EBS and EC2